cpp-best-practices/game_jam/Jam1_April_2022/TermBreaker.md

 - I didn't have time for adding fuzzers.
 - I tried using IWYU, like I did in many project, but I have errors and abandonned.
 - The CI on MSVC on Window with DEVELOPER_MODE was failing.
 I don't own a Windows desktop, and there was no clear error.
 I had to remove them from the CQ.
+- Audio works, but the underlying library do not pass with ASAN.
+Audio can be enabled/disabled behind a the "ENABLE_AUDIO" flag.
+There is also a menu at runtime in the intro that you can use.

 # Online Play